spring-cloud-services-samples/animal-rescue/README.md

 In this quickstart, you've deployed a Spring Boot application and a nodejs application using Azure CLI.
 You also configured VMware Tanzu components in the enterprise tier.
-To learn more about Azure Spring Cloud, go to:
+To learn more about Azure Spring Apps, go to:

 - [Azure Spring Cloud](https://azure.microsoft.com/en-us/services/spring-cloud/)
 - [Azure Spring Cloud docs](https://docs.microsoft.com/en-us/azure/spring-cloud/quickstart-provision-service-instance-enterprise?tabs=azure-portal)